brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 ### 2.3 Ethereum

-Before EIP-7702, fee sponsoring was a complex subject, since it wasn’t natively supported.
-Various approaches existed, such as meta-transactions ([EIP-2771](https://eips.ethereum.org/EIPS/eip-2771)) or custom smart contract logic for signature verification (permits).
-However, these solutions are not seamless, as every smart contract must provision for this feature, often with different implementation choices, leading to reduced interoperability.
+EIP-7702 is just one step in Ethereum’s broader move toward Account Abstraction and its adoption will be a important milestone.
+EIP-4337 is another prominent proposal shaping the future of that area, but we won’t touch on it here.

 In a nutshell, the EIP-7702 introduces a new type of transaction “type 4” that enables setting code for an EOA account (Externally Owned Account or a wallet account, controlled by private keys).
 Essentially, it allows an EOA to "borrow" code from an another contract and executes it.

-Back to the practical side, let’s see how the EIP-7702 enables fee sponsoring.
+Let’s see on the practical side how the EIP-7702 enables fee sponsoring.
 Well, before it can work, a few conditions must be met:

 1. A trusted external contract whose code will be borrowed must be already deployed.
 We shall name it the [Delegate contract](https://github.com/brozorec/auth-mechanisms/blob/main/ethereum/src/Delegate.sol).
 2. The user sings the new transaction type (this happens only once)